linux-test-project/ltp/doc/developers/test_case_tutorial.rst

 This begins an interactive ``rebase`` where commit ``5ca6427b78`` is the earliest commit we want to edit.
 The ``^`` symbol after the commit hash, specifies the commit before this one.
-The interactive ``rebase`` command takes the last commit we want to keep unaltered as it's argument (in other words it takes a non-inclusive range).
+The interactive ``rebase`` command takes the last commit we want to keep unaltered as its argument (in other words it takes a non-inclusive range).

 Upon entering a similar command you will be presented with a text file